This one looks delicious, I thought, as I swirled the wine around in my glass and took an indelicately large slurp.

 Mendoza is the heartland of its wine industry with more than 1,000 vineyards in the foothills of the Andes.
 Reds account for 90% of the output, with white wine not taken very seriously at all.
 “Argentineans have a very bad concept of white wine and some say it’s not wine at all,” our sommelier said in his gorgeous lilting accent.

-White is a bit, well, prissy, when you’re wolfing down giant hunks of well-seared cow, strutting around in cowboy boots and manfully leading your woman around the dance floor in a fiery tango.
+White wines seem a bit prissy, really, when you’re wolfing down giant hunks of well-seared cow, strutting around in cowboy boots and manfully leading your woman around the dance floor in a fiery tango.
 You can hardly do that with a delicately perfumed Sauvignon Blanc in your hand.

 Vines of Mendoza offers 98 wines by the glass, from about R35 to R550.
 It’s a delightful place, with a selection of tasting menus and a room where you can mix and match various blends to create a bottle of your own.
 I’d never pretend to know better than the local wine professionals, but the room was bustling with ambitious amateurs gleefully mixing their own blends.
 Imagine trying that in Stellenbosch.

-As I sampled wine three I started laughing as the words ‘tart and rough’ jumped into my head.
+As I sampled wine number three on the busy pavement I started laughing as the words ‘tart and rough’ jumped into my head.
 “I meant the wine, not the pedestrians,” I said as three girls in micro-skirts tottered past.
 Reading the tasting notes in Spanglish grew more hilarious as the night went on.
 The token white in my line up was a Torrontes, another signature grape for Argentina and endearingly described as having “notes of trying yellow straw gilding with greenish tones.”

 My partner took a glug of Qaramy Finca 2005 and was flabbergasted.
 “Oh my, there’s a lot of that going on,” he said.
 It was so strong even the goat’s cheese quivered in awe.
 The notes to a Malbec De Angeles 2009 doubled me up in giggles.
 “Interesting personality and medium body, complex but easy drinking.”
 That summed me up perfectly by that stage.

-Then an open-topped bus drove past with youngsters hollering and squealing from the roof.
+Then an open-topped bus drove past with youngsters hollering and squealing from its crowded roof.
 The last day of school, our Vines man explained.
 But Argentineans don’t need an excuse to be loud and lively late at night.

 Setting your internal clock to local time isn’t as easy as winding your watch back five hours.
 It’s a country where anyone eating before 10pm is clearly a foreigner, since the locals are still deciding where to have their pre-dinner drinks.